 - Chronic Obstructive Pulmonary Disease (COPD) – Not contagious

 An allergy cough can sound something like a goose honking, interspersed with gagging.
-Allergies are luckily not contagious, but allergens can be picked up and brought into the home, which may result in an allergic reaction.
+Allergies are luckily not contagious, but allergens can be picked up and brought into the home, resulting in an allergic reaction.

-This is something that will last a lifetime but can be managed once you determine which allergen is causing the issue.
+This will last a lifetime but can be managed once you determine which allergen is causing the issue.
 Certain breeds are known to be more likely to suffer from allergies.
-They include flat faced breeds (such as the Pug and French Bulldog), as well as some Setters, Retrievers and Terriers.

 It can be difficult to prevent allergies other than by avoiding the allergen that your dog reacts to.
 The most common allergens include:

 Your dog may also benefit from allergy injections, which can help him build up a resistance to an allergen.

 Once you know what’s affecting your dog and causing him to cough, it’s easy to remove or decrease his exposure to those allergens.

 MORE DETAILS: Allergy Meds for Dogs – When Does Your Dog Need Them?

 If you’re struggling to discover what causes his reaction, you can try an exclusion period, where you remove certain products, foods, and environmental factors.